Slacker Mom’s Guide to the Holidays By Slummy Mummy

 The Slacker Mom’s Guide to the Holidays

-You’ve nearly made through another entire year as a parent!
+You’ve nearly made it through another entire year as a parent!
 Go you!
 You deserve a well-earned break.
 Oh, wait… it’s the holidays.
 Somehow you are obligated to work harder than ever.

 Step away from Pinterest.
 Put down the gin.
 (For now.)
 I’ve got your back.